venubothsa/nodewithes6/README.md

  Docker allows you to package an application with its environment and all of its dependencies into a "box", called a container.
 Usually, a container consists of an application running in a stripped-to-basics version of a Linux operating system.
 An image is the blueprint for a container, a container is a running instance of an image.

+ Docker is possibly the most popular solution to have all your services run in a container.
+Containers allow us to run and develop an application in the same environment, regardless of what machine you’re on.

+Containers are a standardized unit of software that allows developers to isolate their app from its environment, solving the “it works on my machine” headache.

 Create the image
  ```sh
  docker build –t ‘image_name’ .